composer/composer/doc/01-basic-usage.md

 This will find the latest version of `monolog/monolog` that matches the supplied version constraint and download it into the `vendor` directory.
 It's a convention to put third party code into a directory named `vendor`.
-In case of Monolog it will put it into `vendor/monolog/monolog`.
+In the case of Monolog it will put it into `vendor/monolog/monolog`.

 > **Tip:** If you are using git for your project, you probably want to add
 > `vendor` in your `.gitignore`.
 You really don't want to add all of that